ozzie-lam/rebyte-docs/guides/documents.md

 ## Retrieving a Document

-First, find the name of the knowledge that contains the document you wish to retrieve in the knowledge tab of Cortex.
+First, find the name of the knowledge that contains the document you wish to retrieve in the knowledge tab of ReByte.

 <figure><img src="../.gitbook/assets/Screenshot 2023-06-27 at 3.09.15 PM.png" alt=""><figcaption></figcaption></figure>